 Full process (please read it, there’s important stuff here):

 - Once we have a confirmed pregnancy, we begin accepting kitten placement applications.
 We review the applications and if you are approved you are then eligible to reserve a kitten.
-We often receive many more applications than we have kittens, so depending on your willingness to wait we can hold your reservation for a future litter.
+We often receive many more applications than we have kittens, so depending on your willingness to wait we can hold your approved application for a future litter.
+If we have a lot of approved applications from the previous litter we may just use those instead of re-opening applications.

-- About two weeks before the kittens are due we get a pre-natal X-ray of the mother to determine how many kittens to expect.
-We then begin contacting people with approved applications to confirm that they want to reserve a kitten.
+- When the kittens are 1-2 weeks old we begin contacting people with approved applications to confirm that they want to reserve a kitten.
 We will ask for the first deposit when the kittens are one week old.
 This ensures that no one sends a deposit for a kitten that is stillborn or fades (which, sad as it is, can happen sometimes).
 These initial deposits are refundable up until the kittens are eight weeks old.